salvaom/usd-mar/README.md

+> **Warning**
+> This is probably my first CMake/C++ project, you might see some things that could be better or are simply wrong, so
+> please take it with a pinch of salt.
+PR are highly appreciated.

 # USD Multi Asset Resolver

 An ArResolver plugin for USD.
 This project aims to provide a wide range of tools to make the asset resolution on USD